vking34/kafka-learning/kafka-internals/zookeeper.md

     - `tickTime`: The length of a single tick, which is the basic time unit used by ZooKeeper, as measured in milliseconds.
 It is used to regulate heartbeats, and timeouts.

+    - `initLimit` (optional): Amount of time, in ticks, to allow followers to connect and sync to a leader.

+    - `syncLimit` (optional): Amount of time, in ticks, to allow followers to sync with ZooKeeper.
+If followers fall too far behind a leader, they will be dropped.

 - To start `zookeeper` service:
     ```
     bin/zookeeper-server-start.sh config/zookeeper.properties
     ```

+- Timeout for follower to connect to a Zookeeper leader: `tickTime` * `initLimit`

+- Timeout for follower to sync to a Zookeeper leader: `tickTime` * `syncLimit`

 ## Ensemble